Lifestyle of Affluent Americans

 Scottish influence.
 The most influential president during the 18th Century

-a Presbyterian preacher from Scotland.
-The greatest president during the
+The greatest president during the 19th Century was

-19th Century was James McCosh.
-He was also a Presbyterian from Scotland.
+James McCosh.
+He was also a Presbyterian pastor from Scotland.

 - Kiltie Band of Carnegie Tech (1957).
 My Scottish connection does not start from Princeton.
 I spent four undergraduate years in Pittsburgh founded by Andrew Carnegie and Andrew Mellon.
 Carnegie came from Scotland, and Mellon's parents came from Scotland.
 Carnegie-Mellon University is named after them.